 Depending on the course, time spent learning a new topic ranges from a couple hours to as many as 36 hours of class time.
 Each course consists of necessary data, software instruction, plus background on techniques and methods.

 ESRI Virtual Campus Availability

 For a current list of ESRI Virtual Campus courses, visit training.esri.com.

-- Request your Virtual Campus codes
+- Request your Virtual Campus codes from the local ESRI Virtual Campus Administrator (VCA) using the forms below.

+The campus VC administrator will forward an email containing all codes and instructions to the faculty person requesting codes.
+The faculty person will then distribute the codes to the students along with instructions contained in the email.
+Faculty who would like to enroll an entire class in a specific ESRI Virtual Campus course may use this form to submit a request for course authorization codes.
 The requesting instructor will be receive a single email containing all course authorization codes and a set of instructions.
 The instructor will then provide each student an authorization code and a copy of the instructions detailing the code use.

-The students will be required to create an ESRI Global Account as part of the enrollment process.
+All students will be required to create an ESRI Global Account as part of the enrollment process.
 As part of the Virtual Campus product, students will be able to measure and track progress while also maintaining a transcript of courses taken and certificates achieved.
+ESRI Virtual Campus provides a dashboard for course management, including tracking progress, recording grades, and building a transcript.
+Transcripts can be valuable later when proof of MSU course or project completion is required.
+Many employers use ESRI Virtual Campus course transcripts as evidence of GIS competency.
 Certificates are full-color.
 Transcripts are valuable assets to provide evidence of GIS competency.